statpng/MultiSourceData/README.md

 # Inference on Multi-Source Data Integration

-For brevity, the references are each listed with only one main author.
+For brevity, the references are each listed by the APA format from google scholar.

 ## Main articles